yosra-hashem/YouTube-React/README.md

 In the project directory, you can run:
 ### `npm start`

-YouTube React App using Styled Components, React Props and React Routers
+-- YouTube React App using Styled Components, React Props and React Routers

-It contains:
-Home Page
-Video Page
-Signin Page
+It contains: Home Page,Video Page, Signin Page and "DarkMode and LightMode"
-DarkMode and LightMode

 ![1](https://user-images.githubusercontent.com/59370116/192806540-9b304d80-e5a1-44d8-8539-b387434a2cac.png)
 ![2](https://user-images.githubusercontent.com/59370116/192806552-3d3cb8b1-84a8-4377-8660-cdb67a713d1f.png)